robotfreak/buildlog-lasercutter-marlin/README.md

 Based off Marlin for 3D printers, for more info see https://github.com/MarlinFirmware/Marlin Original credits for building this firmware from stock Marlin go to THinkscape and Lansing Makers Network.
 This firmware is based on their foundation work.
+This firmware is designed to be used in conjunction with my Inkscape 0.91 gcode exporter https://github.com/TurnkeyTyranny/laser-gcode-exporter-inkscape-plugin

 Safety Warnings
 ==================